LumKitty/LIVnyan/README.md

 ![ezgif-82a5aa22420e84](https://github.com/user-attachments/assets/dcdc99ee-3f80-4e9f-bb56-4fcd5e13ef3b)

-Syncs your VNyan camera over to LIV mixed reality, allowing for VNyan to be your model renderer and have a fully featured model.
+Syncs your VNyan camera over to LIV mixed reality, allowing for VNyan to be your model renderer and have a fully featured model with full redeems support.
 Please read these instructions carefully before trying to set this up!

 ## Overview